Ministry of Defence (Italy): Technical-operative Area

-The Defence General Staff (Stato maggiore della Difesa) depends directly to the Minister, with the Chief of Defence at the top who controls the Chiefs of Staff of the Armed Forces and, limited to the technical-operative attributions, the General Secretary of Defence.
+The Defence General Staff (Stato maggiore della Difesa) report directly to the Minister, with the Chief of Defence at the top who controls the Chiefs of Staff of the Armed Forces and, limited to the technical-operative attributions, the General Secretary of Defence.
 The Chief of Defence is responsible for the planning, predisposition and use of armed forces in their entirety, and for these activities he is supported by a Staff and a Command of Joint Operations (COI).

 Consultative bodies and personnel

-The consultative and support bodies of the Minister of Defence are the followings:
+The consultative and support bodies of the Minister of Defence are the following: